 However, when the NOAA/National Hurricane Center announces the formation of a tropical system, which threatens the United States, our ability to bind coverage may be temporarily restricted.
 It is the customary practice of our Carriers to limit binding during an approaching storm.
 It is not permissible to bind any new business or to increase any existing property, inland marine, or automobile physical damage coverage within 100 miles of any coastal area that is potentially impacted by the NOAA National Hurricane Center’s 5-day forecast, showing an approaching storm to specific areas.
 These restrictions will remain in force until the storm has passed and until 24 hours after the tropical depression/storm/hurricane watch or warnings are removed.
 You can contact us to determine when restrictions are lifted.

-1) Contact your Company's Claims Department: If you have suffered damage to your home or car, contact your insurance company as soon as possible.
+1) Contact your Insurance Carrier's Claims Department: If you have suffered damage to your home or car, contact your insurance company's claims department as soon as possible.
 After a disaster, insurance companies and their adjusters are swamped with claims, and getting yours in sooner should result getting your claim check sooner.
 Try to have your policy number in hand when calling.
 A FULL LIST OF FLORIDA PROPERTY INSURANCE CARRIER CLAIMS NUMBERS ARE LINKED HERE.

 2) Make temporary repairs: Make any repairs that will temporarily keep the damage from getting worse, such as covering a hole in your roof or boarding up a broken window.
 Keep the receipts for these repairs so that you can be reimbursed by your insurance company.
 Don't start making permanent repairs until an adjuster has assessed your house.
 For immediate assistance contact a local emergency restoration company or a preferred vendor by the insurance carrier.